alexispurslane/VOORM/README.md

 ## State

-Currently, we're building a layer over top of Ncurses, specifically designed for handling a modal text editor made of
+Currently, we're building a layer over top of Ncurses, specifically designed for handling a modal text editor made of many frames.

-many frames.
 It's essentially a text-focused Terminal UI DSL built to abstract out some of the handling from Ncurses.
-This means that as of now, any parts of the editor we are using (plus the ones that you see) are actually experimental testing rigs to take the +Frame and +VisibleFrame's text editing, input handling, and drawing capabilities out for a spin.
+This means that as of now, any parts of the editor we are using (plus the ones that you see) are actually experimental testing rigs to take the `+Frame` and `+VisibleFrame`'s text editing, input handling, and drawing capabilities out for a spin.
 In fact, `editor.l` is almost entirely temporary, although the general method setup will stay.
 We are also using editor.l and the `+Menu` class as tests for not only the `+Frames` but also the frame handling setup in `main.l`.

 **TL;DR**: Anything you see right now is basically a UI Demo used to test the underlying library, this is nowhere near the final editor.
-H